clintonboys/clintonboys.com/content/projects/aus-pr/index.md

 After spending a bit too much time on Australian political [Twitter](https://twitter.com/mumbletwits/status/1403508783389630464?s=20) I thought it might be an interesting intellectual exercise to re-imagine Australian elections over the last fifty years in an alternative universe where they took place under a different system.

-Before we start I will give the massive caveat that the political history of a country is inseparable from its electoral system - the types of parties and issues that evolve out of the current system in Australia would not necessarily emerge under a different system.
+Before we start I will give the massive caveat that the political history of a country is inseparable from its electoral system &mdash; the types of parties and issues that evolve out of the current system in Australia would not necessarily emerge under a different system.
 So it's more of a thought experiment than any kind of suggestion about which system is better or worse, though the downsides of both systems are easily apparent in the comparative analysis.

 ## The current system versus proportional representation